61106960/ForwardShell/README.md

 -rw-------  1 postgres postgres  16192 Feb 16 23:22 PostgreSQL.1608135916
 -rw-r--r--  1 www-data www-data 320037 Feb 20 23:14 linpeas.sh
 www-data@webserver:/var/www/html$
-Shell:>
+Shell@webserver:>
 ```
-ForwardShell has been pre-configured with some common privesc-scripts respositories.
+ForwardShell has been pre-configured with some common privesc-scripts repositories.
 You can upload LinPEAS, LinEnum and Linux-Exploit-Suggester directly from their github repository without downloading them manually first.
 ForwardShell downloads the current version und uploads it directly to the target /dev/shm/ directory.
 ```
-Shell:> ?upload
+Shell@webserver:> ?upload
 [?]
 ForwardShell - File Upload:

   ?upload {filename}      Upload a local file to the target /dev/shm directory